autowarefoundation/autoware-documentation/docs/design/autoware-architecture-v1/interfaces/components/list/control-control-mode-request.md

 - If the vehicle does not support mode switching via Autoware, always return a failure response.
 - If the vehicle supports mode switching via Autoware, accept MANUAL and AUTONOMOUS at least.
+- Return a response with the `success` field set to false if an unsupported or unknown command is requested.

 ## Design